Background pattern

 nicotine

-Follow exactly the administration instructions for the medicine contained in this leaflet or those indicated by your pharmacist.
+Follow exactly the administration instructions of the medicine contained in this leaflet or as indicated by your pharmacist.

-- If symptoms worsen or persist after 6 months, you must consult a doctor.
+• If symptoms worsen or persist after 6 months, you should consult your doctor.

-2. What you need to know before starting to take Nicotinell Mint
+2. What you need to know before you start taking Nicotinell Mint

 3. How to take Nicotinell Mint